michlima/capi/README.md

 - All data is stored as TEXT type
 - Simple comma-separated parsing (no handling of commas within values)
 - First column is always the primary key

-## 📦 Installation
+- The "Edit" functionality in interactive mode is not yet implemented.

 ### Prerequisites

-- Go 1.16 or higher
+- Go 1.21 or higher

 ## License